OLD PEAK GROUP

 - ensuring compliance with all legal and regulatory obligations and industry standards, and preventing fraud;

 - establishing, exercising or defending legal rights or for other purposes relating to legal proceedings; and

 - You have given your explicit consent (this basis is used only exceptionally).

 We may instruct the Administrator to collect "sensitive" personal information only for customer due diligence purposes when required by law and standards of industry best practice.

 Sensitive data the Administrator may collect, sometimes referred to as 'Special Categories of Data', includes:

 - Any personal information relating to the political opinions of a politically exposed person.

-- ny proceedings for any offence committed, or alleged, to have been committed by you involving securities, commodities or other investments, and the disposal of any such proceedings or any sentence of a court in the Cayman Islands or elsewhere.
-A
+- Any proceedings for any offence committed, or alleged, to have been committed by you involving securities, commodities or other investments, and the disposal of any such proceedings or any sentence of a court in the Cayman Islands, British Virgin Islands, Hong Kong or elsewhere.

 Any sensitive data collected and processed will be subject to additional safeguards.